Pornstars on OnlyFans: What Pros Do Differently

 The bundle math is simple: at a $10 sub, a 20% discount makes three months about $24 instead of $30, and you collect all of it at once.
 Test sub levels with the pricing optimizer, build themed items in the tip menu builder, and go deeper with the subscription price guide.

-They run the DMs like a sales channel
+They run OnlyFans DMs like a sales channel

 The single most overlooked pro habit: the feed is the storefront, but the DMs are the cash register.
 Top performers (or the teams behind them) work the inbox as a real sales pipeline, greeting new subscribers fast, qualifying who spends, and pacing offers instead of dumping a price list.
 This is also why so many pages quietly use a managed inbox once volume grows.